 Famous Southern Gothic Examples

-This fictional story covers protagonist Camille Preaker, who is not just a journalist but a scarred journalist in many ways.
-She returns to her hometown with the purpose of investigating two murders, but more is revealed than just the murder investigation.
-Camille’s past enters the stage and paired with this murder mystery, will keep you turning pages.
+This fictional story covers protagonist Camille Preaker, who is a journalist who is scarred in many ways.
+She returns to her hometown to investigate two murders, but more is revealed than just the murder investigation.
+Camille’s past enters the stage and, paired with this murder mystery, will keep you turning pages.

-If you take tropes associated with gothic fiction such as an old mansion, depraved family, and too many secrets to count, and move them to the Mexican countryside, you have Moreno-Garcia’s Mexican Gothic.
-Filled with a tension-filled plot and a scary climax, this book is a great example of how to use tropes and place them in various settings.
+If you take tropes associated with gothic fiction (such as an old mansion, depraved family, and too many secrets to count) and move them to the Mexican countryside, you have Moreno-Garcia’s Mexican Gothic.
+Filled with a tension-filled plot and a scary climax, this book is a great example of how to use Southern gothic tropes and place them in a new setting.

 - What experiences did I go through as a child that could influence my writing?